 Their Hurricane Armor translated the Enemy Hurricane’s violent eye-signals.
 “You ungrateful bitch!
 You just murdered two of my copies, two whole copies of humanity’s best!”

-“You’ve annoyed me for the last time!”
+“You’ve annoyed me for the last time!
+I wanted to assimilate you, but now I just want you dead!”
 The Enemy Hurricane launched ten blood-red projectiles each larger than the Galaxy Zephyr.
 These projectiles shot faster than the Galaxy Zephyr could fly.
 As the Galaxy Zephyr moved, the projectiles followed.

 Charlie contacted Lucille.
 “I hope your mom tasted nice.
-I don’t know how to dodge these missiles.”
+I don’t know how we’ll dodge these missiles.”

 Daisuke agreed.
 “Unless you learned something from Bunjiro’s blood, we’re not long for this world.”